microsoft/entref-spring-boot/README.md

 ### Why We Chose App Services

-We decided to host our application using Azure App Services instead of using Azure Kuberenetes Cluster.
+We decided to host our application using Azure App Services instead of using Azure Kubernetes Cluster.
 We made this decision because Azure App Services gave us better control over scaling the app accross regions.
 It also required less configuration with our traffic manager and load balancer architecture.
 Furthermore, Azure App Services has an easy-to-use, built-in load testing service that we utilize to test the container scaling of our app.
 Out of the box, Azure App Services offers auto-scaling, authentication, and deployment slots.
 In the future, because Azure App Services is a PaaS provider, we can implement [Platform Chaos](https://github.com/Azure/platform-chaos) to initiate chaos testing services too.
 While this approach does not provide as much control of the server itself, the deployed docker container will keep the JVM consistent across deployments.

 If you'd like to learn more you can read these articles:
  - [Container?
 Why not App Services?](https://blogs.msdn.microsoft.com/premier_developer/2018/06/15/container-why-not-app-services/)